-The Board of Directors of the Company holds the overall responsibility for the Company's ESG strategy and reporting.
-The Company aims to better manage the Company's ESG performance and its corresponding issues and risks affecting the effectiveness of ESG management systems.
+The Board of Directors of the Company holds the overall responsibility for the Company's ESG strategy and reporting, which includes the review of the Company aims to better manage ESG performance and corresponding issues and risks that may hinder with the effectiveness of ESG management systems.
 As such, the Company has established an ESG working group to formulate and translate policies into actions, while facilitating the exchange of best practices with other benchmarking companies.
-The ESG working group consists of the management, administrative and functional departments which work together to collect and analyse data, and ensures compliance with ESG-related laws and regulations.
+The ESG working group consists of the management, administrative and functional departments working together to collect and analyse relevant data to ensure compliance with ESG-related laws and regulations.
 The ESG working group arranges regular meetings to discuss and monitor current and upcoming plans in managing the Company's strategic goals in sustainable development, and to mitigate any potential risks or issues that could be material to the Company's environmental and labour performance, minimising the impact to business operations.
 At the same time, the ESG working group also comes together to evaluate the effectiveness of existing policies, and develop remedies to enhance ESG policy performances.

 Specific to the risk management framework, the Company has established a risk management working group consisting of the Board of Directors, the Audit Committee, and the Risk Management Taskforce ("RMTF").
-The Board of Directors determines the nature and extent of risks that shall be taken in achieving the Group's strategic objectives, and has the overall responsibility for monitoring the design, implementation and the overall effectiveness of risk management and internal control systems.
+The Board of Directors determines the nature and extent of risks, including ESG-related risks that shall be taken in achieving the Group's strategic objectives, and has the overall responsibility for monitoring the design, implementation and the overall effectiveness of risk management and internal control systems.
 In addition to the Company's robust risk management models, a third party professional consultant has been engaged for the Company's annual assessment of internal controls so as to identify potential risk and control deficiencies and recommend on necessary improvements.